 Nuclear Regulatory Commission.

-The U.S. Nuclear Regulatory Commission (NRC) invites public comment on this proposed collection of information.
+The U.S. Nuclear Regulatory Commission (NRC) has recently submitted a renewal of an existing collection of information to the Office of Management and Budget (OMB) for review.
 The information collection is entitled, “Collection of Operator Simulator Training Data.”

 FOR FURTHER INFORMATION CONTACT:

 David Cullison, NRC Clearance Officer, U.S. Nuclear Regulatory Commission, Washington, DC 20555-0001; telephone: 301-415-2084; email: Infocollects.Resource@nrc.gov.

 Start Supplemental Information